Welcome to Colorado TSA!

 If you are a high school student and have attended at least one COTSA state conference (even as a middle school student), then you are eligible to run for state office!

-For more information please contact Dr. Myka Raymond, COTSA State Officer Advisor at firstname.lastname@example.org, or via phone at 720-886-5112.
+For more information please contact Dr. Sarah Heath, State Director, CTE/Associate Vice Chancellor, Colorado Community College System, at Sarah.Heath@cccs.edu, or via phone at 720-858-2399.

 Fleece for Fighters Community Service Project

-1. You can make blankets!
-This is what the State Officers would really like to see!
-They are challenging each TSA Chapter to make at least two blankets in their school colors!
-The chapter that creates the most blankets and/or donates the most material will be recognized at the 2016 COTSA State Conference.
+Make blankets!
+Each TSA Chapter is encouraged to make at least two (2) blankets in their school colors!
+The chapter that creates the most blankets and/or donates the most material will be recognized at the State Conference.
 Don’t know how to make a fleece-tie blanket?
 Here’s a link to a YouTube video showing you how to make the blankets.
 Each blanket requires approximately 3 yards of fabric which can be obtained from any fabric store/department.

-For more information on how you can join the State Officers in their campaign to bring a little comfort to the lives of brave children fighting a devastating illness, please contact the COTSA State Advisor at firstname.lastname@example.org or at 720-858-2794.
+For more information on how your chapter can bring a little comfort to the lives of these children and families in need, please contact the COTSA State Advisor at firstname.lastname@example.org or at 720-858-2413.